 For further information contact the Care Agency on 200 78528

 This service provides social work support to vulnerable adults, older people, adults with physical disabilities and/or learning disabilities, their families and their carers within the community.
 The service undertakes assessments of needs for both service users and their carers.
 The service offers advice and provides ongoing social work support for those in need.
 It also works in partnership with HM Government of Gibraltar Departments and other agencies and prepares reports on social housing and provides a Psychological and Counselling Service.

 Day Centre Service for the Elderly

-Four day centres are operated in four different locations throughout Gibraltar.
-Approximately 100 people use the service.
-The centres provide social contact for the older persons, and it helps to keep these service users integrated in the community, advising them of their rights and assisting them with problem solving.
-The centres use their own bus to transport service users to and from the locations to encourage greater attendance.
-The service is staffed by a Day Centre Co-ordinator and by volunteers.
-The Co-ordinator is supervised by a social worker from the adult team.
+The Care Agency operates a Day Centre, providing social contact for the older persons helping to keep service users integrated in the community, (advising them of their rights and assisting them with problem solving).
+The centre offers transport to service users to and from the Centre.
+The service is staffed by a Day Centre Coordinator, two support workers and volunteers.
+The Coordinator is supervised by the Team Leader of the Adult Team.

-St Bernadette’s Occupational Therapy Centre is a day centre for adults with learning disabilities.
-Activities are organised to promote integration and personal development, and to provide stimulation.
-The Centre is located directly below the Dr Giraldi Home and is open Monday – Friday during school term times from 09.00 am to 4.20 pm.
+St Bernadette’s Resource Centre is a day centre for adults with learning disabilities.
+Activities are organised to promote integration and personal development and to provide stimulation.
+The Centre is located directly below Dr Giraldi Home and is open Monday – Friday all year round from 0900 am to 4.20pm, except Bank Holidays.